-The illustrations and control panel figures used in this manual are taken from one of the printers if it does not differ from the method of operation and does not hinder maintenance work.
+The illustrations and control panel figures used in this manual are taken from the LP-2050-MF Network Multifunction Printer if they do not differ from the method of operation and look of the other printers discussed in this manual.

-Note \square : This symbol indicates a reference item or page in this manual or a r eference document.
+: This symbol indicates a reference item or page in this manual or a reference document.